imranmd/Web_Fundamentals_Reading_Material/NodeJS/01_RDBMS_Concepts_and_Intro_to_MySql/13_DBMS_Keys.md

 # Understanding DBMS Keys: A Comprehensive Guide to Data Integrity

-In the realm of Database Management Systems (DBMS), **keys** play a pivotal role in ensuring data integrity and facilitating efficient data retrieval.
+In the world of Database Management Systems (DBMS), **keys** play a pivotal role in ensuring data integrity and facilitating efficient data retrieval.
 This tutorial takes a deep dive into the world of DBMS keys, explaining their types, significance, and practical applications, equipping you with the knowledge to design well-structured and reliable databases.

 ## What are DBMS Keys?